 When you are ready to enjoy your brie again, thaw the portion you need for 24 hours in the refrigerator.

-This slower defrosting tends to be the best method for minimising the effects of freezing on the texture and shape of the brie.
+I find that slow defrosting is the best method for minimising the effects of freezing on the texture and shape of the brie.
 Once it’s thawed, be sure to use it within two days.
 Don't refreeze the thawed brie.

 Dishes to cook with your frozen brie